whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/Adderall/Articles/A Splintered Mind.md

 So I’m not going to talk to you as if you just woke up next to Rip Van Winkle and need me to explain what COVID–19 is.
 I’m just going to write from my heart about how this pandemic has affected me, and maybe you’ll be able to relate:

-### I feel like my life has been sealed in a cocoon.
+## I Feel like My Life Has Been Sealed in a Cocoon

 This is a funny thing to write because I’ve never before been so productive in my life.
 No, the **BIG** goals like publishing my new books haven’t been accomplished yet, but I’m paying off debts, I successfully swam through oceans of paperwork and petitioned for guardianship of my disabled daughter, I’m the fittest I’ve ever been in my adult life, I’m dating again (which means I occasionally leave my home), people pay me to write for some reason, and I have raised four lovely daughters.